DESCRIBE TRIBE ALIVE TO US.

 HOW DID IT ALL BEGIN?
 AND, HOW DID IT GET TO WHERE IT IS TODAY?

 Carly: Creating a platform to help women has always been on my heart.
 I started working and volunteering with my aunt and uncle in the third world when I was fairly young, and felt a strong desire to impact the injustice that exists among marginalized women.
 I always dreamt of finding a way to utilize my career and experience in fashion as a way to help women.
 On my last trip to Honduras, I developed the concept of Tribe Alive.
-The idea was strongly inspired by a non-profit called Mi Esperanza that provides micro-finance business loans and free skill training to women living in extreme poverty.
+The idea was strongly inspired by a non-profit called Mi Esperanza that provides micro-finance business loans, which is similar to a no credit check payday loan, and free skill training to women living in extreme poverty.
 They’ve opened up my eyes to a new way of giving, which is rooted in the idea of helping women help themselves.
 I immediately saw how the fashion industry could serve as a catalyst in providing opportunity for women.

 Tribe Alive has grown so much in the past few months, and has far exceeded my expectations.
 We started with the intent to produce one collection out of Honduras, and now have production underway in Honduras, Guatemala and Ethiopia and we’re in conversation with groups in Mexico and West Africa.